 Smoking envelopes can also be placed on top of a bed of charcoal.

 Kalamazoo side-mounted smoker box: The baffles on an offset smoker box control the flow of oxygen and the venting of smoke into the grill chamber.
-Build a charcoal fire in the smoker box.
+Build a charcoal fire in the smoker box with premium Kalamazoo Quebracho Charcoal.
 Once the charcoal is ashed over, add soaked wood chips on top of the fire, then close the door and the baffles to snuff the fire.
 Once snuffed, there will be a large amount of smoke coming out of every opening possible on the smoker box.
 Open the baffle leading to the grill chamber to begin venting the smoke to the food.
 The rear exhaust baffle can be opened to vent some or all of the smoke away from the grill chamber.
 It may be necessary to re-snuff the fire in the smoker box periodically.
 The water tray can be used in the smoker box to add moisture to the smoking process.

 Chips on charcoal: Soaked wood chips can be sprinkled directly onto a bed of charcoal that has cooled to the point that the wood will smoke and not instantly burst into flame.
 The coals should be completely ashed over with no visible flame before adding wood chips.